 To enable us to address these aims and ensure full coverage of the 2014 National Curriculum, we use a 'whole book' approach to teaching.
 Pupils study a class book, which is usually more challenging than one they might be able to read independently.
 They will use this book as the basis for reading, writing, speaking and listening tasks.
-Those pupils who struggle to gain age related skills will also participate in supportive sessions outside class English lessons, which could be Read Write Inc., extra guided reading or writing, or Better Reading.
+Those pupils who struggle to gain age related skills will also participate in supportive sessions outside class English lessons, including same day catch up and Read Write Inc phonics interventions.